 EV Charging Resources

 This page offers resources to help public fleet managers plan and pay for EV supply equipment (EVSE).
-Much of this information is summarized from the Milestones for Electrifying Public Fleet, prepared by the Green Transportation Program.
-We acknowledge the contributions of Andrea Tousignant and Jon Jantz to the information provided on this page.
+Much of this information is summarized from the Milestones for Electrifying Public Fleets, prepared by the Green Transportation Program.
+A quick summary of these 10 essential steps is provided in this presentation by Jim Jensen (pp 7-24).

 EVSE Resources